Zimbabwe is always in the news and sadly on the whole it doesn't make pleasant reading.

 However that's a fact of life and our aim here is to provide you with as much up to date information on Zimbabwe as possible, especially for those who are planning on visiting our beautiful country.

 So we have included a Zimbabwe local news feed below which is powered by Google.

 Google searches millions of news sites every hour to bring the most relevant news directly into this feed.

-Why not this page to stay in touch.
-Or click on the RSS buttons (what's RSS) in the right hand column.
+Why not click on the RSS buttons (what's RSS) in the right hand column to stay up-to-date.

 As you know not every report is true, but at least here you can comment on add your opinion and rate the news stories that have been posted... lets get the debates going!!! (click here to view).